MAHA EXPO - Serdang - 11 to 23 Aug 2008. For those interested in agriculture business. Click here for more details.

 Yoges Palaniappan | Dec 24, 07 5:05pm

-has been given the task to look into the status of all Hindu temples in the country and will submit a report on these temples to the cabinet.
+MIC has been given the task to look into the status of all Hindu temples in the country and will submit a report on these temples to the cabinet.

-Samy, in a media statement today, said that Abdullah had specifically wanted to forward him the list of any temples that may have to be demolished for various reasons.
+Samy, in a media statement today, said that Abdullah had specifically wanted MIC to forward him the list of any temples that may have to be demolished for various reasons.

-"As temples are sensitive matters, a new approach is necessary to resolve them and will take over completely this task," said Samy, who is also the Works Minister.
+"As temples are sensitive matters, a new approach is necessary to resolve them and MIC will take over completely this task," said Samy, who is also the Works Minister.

 "We will identify the illegally built temples first and check on their status.
 We want to see if there have been any moves to demolish or relocate them," he said.

-The long time president said the meetings would have several objectives, namely to verify the status of the land where the temples were built, to secure land reservations in all new housing development areas and to seek the registration of all temples.
+The long time MIC president said the meetings would have several objectives, namely to verify the status of the land where the temples were built, to secure land reservations in all new housing development areas and to seek the registration of all temples.

 "What is more important is that suitable alternative sites will have to be allocated first before any temples are to be relocated," he said.